systemlibrary/systemlibrary-common-web/source/SystemLibrary.Common.Web/Install.md

 }
 ```

-- Now you can run your web application out of the box (mapping requests to controllers, .cshtml compilation, serving static files like 'css', 'js', 'jpg', etc...)
+- Now you can run your web application out of the box
+- Requests will be mapped to a controller
+- .cshtml files will be re-compiled during save
+- Static content such as jpg, png, pdf, js, etc... is allowed to be hosted from your app
+- See the docs for the two methods: CommonWebApplicationServices and CommonWebApplicationBuilder for more info

 ## Package Configurations
 * Default and modifiable configurations for this package: